 9. Do you realise what a magical creature you really are?
 As a women you are an incredible, cyclical being.
 You should embody that.
 Learn to love and embrace your divine feminine.
 Get to know her.
 Live by the seasons.
 Gaze at the moon.
 Rescue bees from puddles.
 Tread lightly on the earth.
 “We live on a blue planet, that circles around a ball of fire, next to a moon that moves the sea, and you don’t believe in miracles?”
 (Author unknown).

 10. To help develop love for yourself, I’ve found developing your own knowledge, your own wisdom, in any direction, aligned to any passion you have, Become an expert in your field.
 Create a heartfelt love for learning.
 Personally, I’ve been studying something, alongside working and mum-ing, almost constantly, for over 20 years.
 Set yourself that goal.
 Why the heck not?
 What’s stopping you?

 11. Mental wellness has never been more important than now, in our overly-busy, perfection-driven lives, and we have also never had so many readily-available resources.
 That availability though can be overwhelming.
 There is such a thing as too much information.
 My own continuing journey through the fog of anxiety and my incredibly littered family experience with mental health has given me strength and resilience to know how to help myself.
 And I can teach you, too.
 This final chapter will be about celebrating the good days.

-Don’t fear, each of these 11 hints will be fully-expanded upon in my coming blogs.
+Don’t fear, many of these 11 hints will be fully-expanded upon in my coming blogs throughout the rest of 2020.
 I’d love to hear your thoughts, so far, in the ‘Comments’ below.
 I really cherish your support.

 And remember I’m here.
 The angel on your shoulder.
 Using my years of experience as a women’s coach…a personal trainer…a passionate yoga teacher…and a lover of communication.
 Taking you on a slow and mindful journey.
 Listen for the whispers!